V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 - 1mm **Depth of Cut** (The thickness of material your bit will be removing per pass).
 - 45% **Step Over** (The percentage of bit diameter that should be in contact with the material)
 - Use the **Peel** pocketing strategy.
 - **Always** use a finishing pass of ≈10% of your tools diameter.
-The more dense the material the smaller the finishing pass.
+The denser the material the smaller the finishing pass.

 At this point you should be in HD foam, if that works out you can try some soft wood like pine.